 Press to turn the rear window defogger on or off.
 An indicator light on the button comes on to show that the rear window defogger is on.

 The rear window defogger only works when the ignition is on.
-The defogger turns off when the ignition is off or in ACC/ACCESSORY.
+The defogger turns off if the ignition is turned to off or ACC/ACCESSORY.